ginogustavo/notes-app/dev-notes.md

 - it creates package-lock.json (extra info making npm a bit faster and secure)
 - it creates node_modules directory with the libraries

-2. Extra info in package-lock.json if we were to install the

-- library again, maintained by npm :
+2. Extra info in package-lock.json if we were to install the library again, and it's maintained by npm :

 - "version": "10.8.0", --> exact version we installed
 - "resolved": "http//re", --> where it was fetched
 - "integrity": "sha52-mXX --> sha# making sure we are getting the exact code